hapax/hapax.github.io/assets/minimal-networks.md

 Once we have completely pruned the network, there is only a single path connecting any two nodes $A$ and $B$.
 Such a network is called a *tree* because of the way it branches.
+For this reason, minimal networks are more often called *Steiner trees*.
 An example is shown in Figure 12.

 <figure>